SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/recurrence/create.md

 1. [Open or create a follow-up][2].

-1. Click the repeat icon ![icon][img1] and select one of the suggested frequencies.
+1. Click <i class="ph ph-arrow-clockwise" aria-label="Repeat"></i> and select one of the suggested frequencies.
 If none of the patterns work for you, select **Custom**.

     ![Follow-up dialog, suggested recurrence -screenshot][img8]